|

 configured on the socket unit applies to all sockets

-by the ultimately activated services for it.
-Conversely, the
+the ultimately activated services for it.
+Conversely, the IP

-IP access list configured for the service is not applied to
+access list configured for the service is not applied to any

-Thus, it is usually a good idea to replicate the IP access
+it is usually a good idea to replicate the IP access lists on

-lists on both the socket and the service unit.
-Nevertheless,
+both the socket and the service unit.
+Nevertheless, it may

-it may make sense to maintain one list more open and the
+make sense to maintain one list more open and the other one

-the specified lists are combined.
-If an empty string is
+specified lists are combined.
+If an empty string is assigned

-assigned to these settings the specific access list is reset
+to these settings the specific access list is reset and all

 In place of explicit IPv4 or IPv6 address and prefix length